linq2js/rxblox/packages/rxblox/README.md

 **Notes:**

 - The `callback` runs on every component render
-- The value is `undefined` during the builder phase
+- The value is `undefined` during the definition phase
 - Must use `rx()` to access the value in JSX
 - Can access directly in event handlers